swoodford/osx/README.md

 osx
 =======

-A collection of shell scripts meant to be run in OS X for performing various tasks
+A collection of shell scripts meant to be run in OS X for automating various tasks

 - **analyze-ip-relationships.php** Analyze a large list of IPs for potential relationships to help discover a botnet attacking servers
 - **build-mavericks-bootable-usb.sh** Build an OS X Mavericks Bootable Thumb Drive